 You can apply to any of the above listed countries for a Schengen visa, and if granted, you’ll be able to visit all of these countries with a valid Schengen visa. however, if you are confused about the Schengen country for applying visa then there is a simple rule for this. apply at the country where you’ll spend most of the days of your trip in the schengen area. that’s called main destination in the schangen, in case your days are equal then you can apply at the country where you’ll enter first in the schangen area.

 But this is not a strict law, you can enter any Schengen country with a valid Schengen visa and can exit from another Schengen country.
 However, for future visa applications, it’s good to use your schengen visa to enter the country which you mentioned in your application and you can exit from any other country. that’s not an issue at all.

-Required Documents for Schengen Visa
+Required Documents for Schengen visa in Pakistan

 I’ll share with you the exact list of documents that I attached with my third Schengen visa application and the reason for the purpose of my visit. these are general requirements for a Schengen visa, but some embassies have slightly different process such as Italy asks for one original set of documents and one copy of the entire document list. but Netherlands don’t require a copy of the entire application.

 Here is the list of the exact documents required and which I submitted with Schengen visa application to Netherlands: